arkgart/negotiator/README.md

 # BlueChips Labs: Ergodic Negotiation Simulator

-This repository contains a reinforcement-learning-ready multi-agent negotiation simulator built on top of [NegMAS](https://negmas.readthedocs.io/).
+This repository contains a reinforcement-learning-ready multi-agent negotiation simulator built on NegMAS.
 The focus is on **ergodic**, time-average decision making: agents optimise the logarithmic growth of their wealth across negotiation rounds rather than expected utility of individual deals.

 ## Features